GautamChy/Learning_Management_System/README.md

 	•	Sponsor: Fund students and track their progress.
 ________________________________________________________________________________________________________________________________________________

-FEATURES INCLUDED:
-	1. CRUD (CREATE , READ , UPDATE , DELETE ) :
+✅ Features Included
+	1. CRUD (Create, Read, Update, Delete):
-            •	Making CRUD operations based on database design.
+	•	Make CRUD operations based on database design.
-	 2. DATA FILTERING AND SEARCHING :
+	2. Data Filtering and Searching:
-	   •	Students can search for courselist by name, instructor, or difficulty level.
+	•	Students can search for courses by name, instructor, or difficulty level.
 	•	Sponsors can filter students by status or progress.
-	3. DATA PAGINATION :
+	3. Data Pagination:
 	•	Paginate course lists, student records, and sponsorship details.
-	4. AUTHENTICATION:
+	4. Authentication:
 	•	Role-based authentication using Django Groups.
-	5. ANALYTICS:
+	5. Analytics:
-	  •	Admin dashboard: Display metrics like total users, active courses, and student enrollments.
+	•	Admin Dashboard: Display metrics like total users, active courses, and student enrollments.
-	  •	Sponsor dashboard: Show sponsorship impact, student progress, and fund utilization.
+	•	Sponsor Dashboard: Show sponsorship impact, student progress, and fund utilization.
-	6. EMAILING : ( USING MAILTTRAP )
+	6. Emailing (using Mailtrap):
 	•	Notify students about course deadlines and assessment results.
 	•	Notify sponsors about progress reports.
 	7. Notification:
 	•	Alerts for instructors on course completion rates and student engagement.
 	•	Notifications for students about new assignments and due dates.
 	8. Deployed (Optional):
-	  •	Host the application on free source.
+	•	Host the application on a free source (e.g., Heroku, Render).
 	9. Testing and Documentation:
-	•	Provide detailed API tests and user/developer documentation.
+	•	Provide detailed API tests.
+	•	Include user and developer documentation.

 ___________________________________________________________________________________________________________________________________________________________
 ## TECHNOLOGY STACK